scaleway/terraform-provider-scaleway/docs/resources/k8s_cluster.md

     - `groups_prefix` - (Optional) Prefix prepended to group claims

     - `required_claim` - (Optional) Multiple key=value pairs that describes a required claim in the ID Token

-- `private_network_id` - (Optional) The ID of the private network of the cluster.

-~> **Important:** This field can be set at cluster creation or later to migrate to a Private Network.
-Any subsequent change after this field got set will prompt for cluster recreation.

-~> Also, you should only use **regional** Private Networks with Kapsule clusters, otherwise you will get an error saying that the Private Network can't be found.

 - `default_pool` - (Deprecated) See below.